 - No fewer than half of the courses that count toward a major, minor or certificate at Duke must be taken at Duke, though departments may set higher standards if they wish.

-In order to register for one or more courses at UNC-CH, you must complete and submit a “Duke Robertson Scholars UNC Cross Campus Course Approval Form".
+In order to register for one or more courses at UNC-CH, you must complete and submit a Robertson Scholar Cross Campus Enrollment Form.
 Accompanying the form are instructions for obtaining course authorization and assignment of curricular codes.
 Some courses and their codes are pre-approved for enrollment.

 These course registration procedures apply to Robertson Scholars, only.
 Other students interested in enrolling in courses at neighboring institutions are subject to policies governing the Interinstitutional Program agreement.